 - 1. The importance of the employee's participation and responsibility in ensuring the Plan's implementation; - 2.
-Copies of the Plan are available on the District's public internet and intranet sites, the Office of the Chancellor/President, the Office of Human Resources, each department office including in every campus library; and - 3.
+The locations where complete copies of the Plan are available, including in every campus library, on the District's public internet and intranet sites, the Office of the Superintendent/President, the Office of Human Resources, and each department office; and - 3.
 Information about where to find employee and student demographic dashboards.